Spring Courses - 2015

 The facts seem to matter: Does the movie start at 7?
 Do the brakes on the school bus work?
 Should we teach evolution, creationism or both?
 But how do we know what the truth is?
 What makes some of our beliefs justified and others unjustified?
 Can we have any objective grasp on the truth?

 This course will focus on moral luck and moral dilemmas.
-Is there such a thing as moral dilemma or is there always at least on permissible course of action?
-Is it a matter of luck that someone becomes a murder, and if so, can the person be blamed for what they have done?
+Is there such a thing as a moral dilemma or is there always at least one permissible course of action?
+Is it a matter of luck that someone becomes a murderer, and if so, can the person be blamed for what she/he has done?
 We will discuss these and other problems that arise with the phenomena of moral luck and moral dilemmas.
 Prerequisites: philosophy 31, 32, or 35.

 T&Th 2:45PM -4:00PM

 This course is best thought of as occupying space that straddles and sometimes falls between social and political philosophy.
 We will address some questions of/issues about race: housing practices and policies of (primarily) the mid-20th century; the evolution of current views about illegal discrimination; the emergence of enthusiasm for ‘colorblind’ policies, and some of the implications of the huge growth of the ‘prison industrial complex.’
 There is no formal prerequisite.
 But course will be most appropriate for those who have taken courses in political philosophy, ethics, political theory, or post-WWII history, etc.